Cygnus Molecular Nebula Complex: Galactic environment and line of sight

 The area of our Galaxy visible in the direction of the Swan constellation is dominated in an absolute sense by the expanse of dark nebulae known as the Swan Fissure; this is a low-velocity cloud system that appears, from our point of view, to cross longitudinally across the entire Milky Way south of Sadr for a length of as much as 86°.
 This cloud is at an average distance of about 700 parsecs (equal to 2300 light-years) and extends for about 1000 light-years.
 On the edge of this cloud complex are some open clusters, such as NGC 6940, about 2,400 light-years away, and some Wolf-Rayet stars, including the bright WR 147, whose brightness is strongly obscured (it appears to be of 15th apparent magnitude, although its absolute magnitude is -4.7) at a distance of 630 parsecs (2050 light-years).

-Observing from Earth in a northerly direction concerning the Cygnus Fissure, two famous nebulae are spotted: the North America Nebula and the Pelican Nebula; both are at a distance of about 800 parsecs (2600 light-years), thus a short distance from the dark complex of the Fissure.
-This complex, together with that of the Fenditura itself, is part of the same very extensive giant molecular cloud system that separates Gould's Belt the branch of bright stars in which our Sun is also immersed from that of the large stellar and nebulous Swan complexes located beyond this cloud.
+Observing from Earth in a northerly direction concerning the Cygnus Fissure, two nebulae are spotted: the North America Nebula and the Pelican Nebula; both are at a distance of about 800 parsecs (2600 light-years), thus a short distance from the dark complex of the Fissure.
+This complex, together with that of the Fenditura itself, is part of the same very extensive giant molecular cloud system that separates Gould's Belt the branch of bright stars in which our Sun is also immersed, from that of the large stellar and nebulous Swan complexes located beyond this cloud.

 Schematic map of the Galactic region in the direction of the Cygnus as seen from the Sun.